sj26/mailcatcher/README.md

 ## Caveats

 * Mail processing is fairly basic but easily modified.
-If something doesn't work for you, fork and fix it or file an issue and let me know.
+If something doesn't work for you, fork and fix it or [file an issue][mailcatcher-issues] and let me know.
 Include the whole message you're having problems with.
 * The interface is very basic and has not been tested on many browsers yet.

 ## TODO